ISC-Project-Phoenix/phnx-throttle/README.md

 The blue LED will blink with each Can message received.

+# Features

+- `vol_out`: Has this ecu echo voltages in its throttle message rather than percents while in training mode.
+This is useful for gathering noise data and calibrating the kalman filter.
+- `kalman(default)`: Enables kalman smoothing.
+This has a minimal performance impact but great smoothing.
+Consider disabling when sampling noise.

 ## Building

 This codebase is designed to be run on an ST Nucleo-f767zi.